G1OJS/SARK100-Firmware/pages/RF Directional Wheastone Bridge Analysis.md

 ---

 # Converting Bridge Voltages to Load Impedance
 Much online material about Wheatstone bridges focusses on the case where the bridge is balanced, or near balanced ($Z_l$ ~ 50 ohms in this case).
 However, in an instrument that uses a bridge with fixed reference resistors to measure unknown impedance values, we need to work out the unknown impedance from measurements on an unbalanced bridge.
 The diagram below shows a generic case of such a bridge.

 ![Circuit diagram of a Wheatstone Bridge showing location of voltage measurements](https://g1ojs.github.io/G1OJS-MR300-SARK100-Firmware/assets/img/Generic%20Wheatstone%20Bridge.png)

 When using detectors that respond to amplitude only, there are *three* independent voltages that can be measured, shown as $V_r$ , $V_z$  and $V_a$ .
-These three voltages are all *dependent* on $V_f$ (or $2V_f$, the generator voltage, if that's easier to visualise).

-$V_z$ and $V_a$ are independent from each other because, whilst in vector terms $2V_f = V_z + V_a$, the magnitude of these quantities does not follow this rule if $Z_l$ is not a pure resistance.
+These three voltages are all *dependent* on $V_f$ (or $2V_f$, the generator voltage, if that's easier to visualise). $V_z$ and $V_a$ are independent from each other because, whilst in vector terms $2V_f = V_z + V_a$, the magnitude of these quantities does not follow this rule if $Z_l$ is not a pure resistance.

 **From here onwards, assume that all voltages are scalar quantities (i.e. refer to the magnitude of the complex voltage) unless stated otherwise.**

+### Bridge Voltages
 <details>
-<summary>Bridge Voltages</summary>
+<summary>Explanation</summary>
 We can calculate the expected magnitude of these voltages as follows.

 $V_a$ and $V_z$ are voltages across the two impedances of a simple potential divider, albeit with one of the impedances potentially complex.